Baking Great Bread at HomeThe Loaf That Started It All

 Click each step to mark complete

-Weigh ingredients: Use a for best results.
+Use a kitchen scale for best results.

-Mix: Stir until a shaggy dough forms with no dry spots.
+In a large bowl, add flour, water, yeast, and salt.
+Stir until a shaggy dough forms with no dry spots.

-Cover: Place a damp towel or plastic wrap over the bowl.
+Place a damp towel or plastic wrap over the bowl.

 Day 1